qbead/qbeadWebsite/content/book/book.md

 Before doing anything else, we encourage you to read the [Quick Start Guide](/quickstart).
 This is where we explain how to download the Arduino software and provide essential information for the rest of the adventures.

 To learn the basics of controlling the LEDs, then check out our [SpinWheel Programming Reference](/basics).
-While this has been written for those who are discovering coding for the first time, it can also be used as a reference to create your own SpinWheel designs if you are comfortable with programming.
-We recommend using it as a reference as you are going through the adventures, either way!

 ## Intro Adventures